 - Breitbart Unmasked also told Naffe to complain about me to my office, reasoning that such complaints cause me to have less power as a blogger:

 I am fortunate to have pro bono representation from two fine lawyers: Kenneth P. White (whom you may know from Popehat), and Ron Coleman (whom you may know from Likelihood of Confusion).
 I will be responsible for expenses, so any help would certainly be appreciated.
-The tip jar and the Amazon widget are both on the sidebar.
+The tip jar is on the sidebar.

 I don’t know to what extent (if any) I will be blogging on this case as it develops.
 However, I am confident that the court will see that my speech about Naffe was protected under the First Amendment.